foundersandcoders/camdenmaps/README.md

 where arg[0] is the files to be converted and arg[1] is where the file should be outputed.
 ```

-To include gov.uk sass files in our project simple import!
+To include gov.uk sass files in our project simply import to begin to use!

 ```
 @import '_conditionals';